babylonchain/babylon/README.md

 to use to sign the transaction (i.e. from which account we want this transaction to happen).
-The `--broadcast-mode` specifies how long we want to wait until we receive a response from the CLI: `async` means immediately, `sync` means after the transaction has been validated through `ValidateBasic`, and `block` means after the transaction has been processed by the next block.
+The `--broadcast-mode` specifies how long we want to wait until we receive a response from the CLI: `async` means immediately, `sync` means after the transaction has been validated through `CheckTx`, and `block` means after the transaction has been processed by the next block.

 For example, in the `btclightclient` module, in order